Haivision/srt/docs/API.md

 - Local SRT version.
 This is the highest local version supported if not connected, or the highest version supported by the peer if connected.

-- The version format in hex is 0x00XXYYZZ for x.y.z in human readable form, where x = ("%d", (version>>16) & 0xff), etc.
+- The version format in hex is 0x00XXYYZZ for x.y.z in human readable form.
+For example, version 1.4.2 is encoded as `0x010402`.

 Transmission types